bevy-cheatbook/bevy-cheatbook/src/pitfalls/3d-not-rendering.md

 ## Unoptimized / Debug builds

 Maybe your asset just takes a while to load?
-Bevy (and Rust in general) is very slow without compiler optimizations.
+Bevy is very slow without compiler optimizations.
 It's actually possible that complex GLTF files with big textures can take over a minute to load and show up on the screen.
 It would be almost instant in optimized builds.
 [See here][pitfall::perf].

 ## Vertex Order and Culling